-Positive Quality Intervention: Pacritinib (Vonjo[®]) in Cytopenic Myelofibrosis
+Positive Quality Intervention: Pacritinib (VonjoTM) in Cytopenic Myelofibrosis

-Description: The purpose of this PQI is to discuss clinical considerations and adverse effect management surrounding the use of pacritinib (Vonjo®) in myelofibrosis (MF) and thrombocytopenia.
+Description: The purpose of this PQI is to discuss clinical considerations and adverse effect management surrounding the use of pacritinib (VonjoTM) in myelofibrosis (MF) and thrombocytopenia.

-Background: Pacritinib is an oral kinase inhibitor with activity against wild type Janus associated kinase 2 (JAK2), mutant JAK2V617F, FMS-like tyrosine kinase 3 (FLT3), and interleukin 1 receptor associated kinase-1 (IRAK1) which contribute to signaling of a number of cytokines and growth factors that are important for hematopoiesis and immune function.
-Pacritinib is also an inhibitor of activin A receptor, type 1/activin receptor like-kinase 2 (ACVR1/ALK2).
-Pacritinib is FDA approved for the treatment of adults with intermediate or high-risk primary or secondary (post-polycythemia vera or post-essential thrombocythemia) MF with a platelet count below 50 x $10^9/L^1$.
+Background: Pacritinib is an oral kinase inhibitor with activity against JAK2, mutant JAK2V617F, IRAK1, and FLT3.
+Pacritinib is FDA approved for the treatment of adults with intermediate or high-risk primary or secondary (post-polycythemia vera or post-essential thrombocythemia) MF with a platelet count below 50 x 10/L1.
 Pacritinib was approved based on efficacy in spleen volume reduction demonstrated in the PERSIST-2 trial.
 The PERSIST-2 trial was a phase 3 randomized international multi-centered study comparing pacritinib to best available therapy (BAT), which included any physician-selected treatment for MF (including ruxolitinib).
 In this trial, 311 patients were randomized 1:1:1 to pacritinib 400 mg once daily, pacritinib 200 mg twice daily, or BAT2.
-The most common adverse reactions in \geq 20% of patients taking pacritinib 200 mg twice daily were diarrhea, thrombocytopenia, nausea, anemia, and peripheral edema.
+The most common adverse reactions in ≥20% of patients taking pacritinib 200 mg twice daily were diarrhea, thrombocytopenia, nausea, anemia, and peripheral edema.
 From this group, serious adverse reactions occurred in 47% of patients, compared to 31% of patients treated with BAT.
 Of these, the most frequent serious adverse reactions included anemia (8%), thrombocytopenia (6%), pneumonia (6%), cardiac failure (4%), disease progression (3%), pyrexia (3%) and squamous cell carcinoma of the skin (3%)1.
-NCCN recommends pacritinib in higher-risk MF patients, not transplant eligible, as first-line or second-line treatment regardless of platelet count and is the only preferred agent for patients with platelets <50,000/uL.
-NCCN also recommends pacritinib in the management of MF-associated anemia in patients with or without splenomegaly and/or constitutional symptoms.3
+NCCN guidelines recommend pacritinib as first-line therapy for patients with high-risk myelofibrosis, not transplant eligible, with a platelet count <50,000.
+NCCN also recommends pacritinib in high-risk MF patients with platelets >50,000 following one prior JAK inhibitor.

-PQI Process: When prescribing or receiving a new prescription for pacritinib1:
+PQI Process: When prescribing or receiving a new prescription for pacritinib:

-- Review dosing and administration: The recommended starting dose is 200 mg orally twice daily, taken with or without food (capsules should not be opened, broken, or chewed) - Pharmacokinetic Considerations - Avoid in patients with moderate Child-Pugh B or severe Child-Pugh C hepatic impairment - Avoid in patients with eGFR less than 30 mL/min - o Additional Considerations - If patient is on alternative kinase inhibitor: taper/discontinue according to prescribing information prior to initiation of pacritinib - Control pre-existing diarrhea prior to pacritinib initiation - Avoid use in patients with active bleeding and baseline QTc prolongation - Hold pacritinib 7 days prior to any planned surgical or invasive procedures - Delay starting pacritinib until active/serious infections have resolved - Correct any electrolyte imbalances prior to initiating pacritinib - Review drug-drug interactions - o Contraindicated with strong CYP3A4 inhibitors or inducers - Avoid use with moderate CYP3A4 inhibitors or inducers - o Avoid use with sensitive substrates of CYP1A2, CYP3A4, P-gp, BCRP, or OCT1 - Lab Monitoring/Additional Testing

-• Obtain Complete Blood Count and coagulation testing at baseline and as clinically indicated
+- Review dosing and administration: The recommended starting dose is 200 mg orally twice daily, taken with or without food (capsules should not be opened, broken, or chewed) - Pharmacokinetic Considerations - Avoid in patients with moderate Child-Pugh B or severe Child-Pugh C hepatic impairment - Avoid in patients with eGFR less than 30 mL/min - Additional Considerations - If patient is on alternative kinase inhibitor: taper/discontinue according to prescribing information prior to initiation of pacritinib - Control pre-existing diarrhea prior to pacritinib initiation - Avoid use in patients with active bleeding and baseline QTc prolongation - Hold pacritinib 7 days prior to any planned surgical or invasive procedures - Delay starting pacritinib until active/serious infections have resolved - Correct any electrolyte imbalances prior to initiating pacritinib - Missed Doses - Do not make up missed doses; take the next prescribed dose at its scheduled time - Review drug-drug interactions - o Contraindicated with strong CYP3A4 inhibitors or inducers - o Avoid use with moderate CYP3A4 inhibitors or inducers - o Avoid use with sensitive substrates of CYP1A2, CYP3A4, P-gp, BCRP, or OCT1 - Lab Monitoring/Additional Testing - Obtain Complete Blood Count and coagulation testing at baseline and as clinically indicated throughout treatment - Obtain baseline electrocardiogram and as clinically indicated throughout treatment